Last Updated on April 28, 2022

 Hip dips are the indents that happen on your hips, on the outermost part of the butt.

 Hip dips are normal but some people can have more of a dip than others.
 People without naturally curvy hips, tend to deposit fat, which covers the dip.

 Others with more of a rectangular body shape, don’t store fat in the hip area, creating the appearance of a dent in the hip area.

-How to Get Rid of Hip Dips
+How to Get Rid of Hip Dips with Exercise

 To get rid of hip dips, you have to build muscle in the hip area.
-Doing hip exercises consistently will build the muscle and fill in the dips.
+Doing hip exercises consistently will build the muscle and help fill in the dips.

 Because your hip muscles attach to your hip joint in different directions, it’s best to do exercises that use multi-directional movements.
 That way you can target and build up all of the muscles in the hip dip area.

 HINT: That’s what all of the hip exercises in this hip dip workout do and why it works so well!